trinodb/trino/presto-docs/src/main/sphinx/security/file-system-access-control.rst

 ----------------------

 These rules control the ability of a user to set system and catalog session properties.
-The user is granted or denied access, based on the first matching rule read from top to bottom.
+The user is granted or denied access, based on the first matching rule, read from top to bottom.
 If no rules are specified, all users are allowed set any session property.
 If no rule matches, setting the session property is denied.
 System session property rules are composed of the following fields: